Straw Fund Completed (Thank you!)

 Straw works with combat PTSD war veterans to understand on their own terms that while you may look broken, or feel broken, you may even BE broken; it does not really mean that you have to live broken…

 Straw understands suffering and how surviving hard times can make you even stronger!
 Straw is here with a child, sending lots of love from her big heart.
-Young children may not be able to vocalize (or put into words) their pain, traumas or grief, but tnhat doesn’t mean they don’t feel it.
+Young children may not be able to vocalize (or put into words) their pain, traumas or grief, but that does not mean they don’t feel it powerfully.
 Straw communicates very well with these clients because she truly does understand.
 Straw is also a MOM, and her nurturing instincts come out the in the grandest form when she is working with young children.

 Spring Reins of Life (Horses, Humans & Healing) 501c3 is a public charity and an EAGALA Model program offering EAP services to Military Veterans, At Risk Youth and Grieving Children.
 All donations to The Straw Fund are tax deductible and very appreciated.